Tips & Resources

 3. Renew the weather strips under all exterior doors … including the garage.
 Sliding glass door bottom brushes

 should be replaced as needed.
-The spiders and Earwigs are coming!
+The spider and earwigs are coming!

 4. Do another thorough snail sweep before winter gets here.